simonmclean/triptych.nvim/README.md

 }
 ```

-Key mappings can either be a string, or a table of strings if you want multiple bindings.

 ## 🛠️ TODO
 - Bug
     - When doing cut-n-paste, cursor pos can change in unintuitive way
+    - Creating a file over a dir should put the file in that dir
 - Code quality
     - Organise the contents of init.lua into a separate module
     - Maximise loading efficiency
+    - View refreshing is kind of inefficient (especially in paste operations)
 - Features
+    - Ordering (folders first, alphabetical)
     - When creating a file or dir, the cursor should move to it
-    - Docs
     - Toggle hidden
     - Git signs
     - Diagnostics